 Service charges

-Service charges cover the cost of any extra services we provide in the area you live.
-Not everyone pays a service charge so we will make it clear at the start of your occupancy if you need to pay for any extra services in addition to your normal weekly rent or accommodation charge.
-The cost is shared between everyone who receives these services.
+Service charges cover the cost of services we provide in the communal areas you live.
+Not everyone pays a service charge so we will make it clear at the start of your occupancy if you need to pay for any extra services in addition to your rent or accommodation charge.
 Service charges are covered under the terms of your agreement.
-They will vary depending on the number of different services you receive.
+The cost is shared between everyone who receives these services and they will vary depending different services you receive.

 How are service charges set?

-Each year we set the service charges based on our best estimate of the costs.
+Each year we set the service charges based on our best estimate of the costs and advise you through your Annual Variation Notice.
 The costs are usually based on the current contractual amount or previous years actual costs.

 How are my service charges apportioned between my neighbours and me?